DHTMLX/docs-suite/docs/chart/data_loading.md

 - **Treemap chart**

-A data set for Treemap chart has also another structure and may include the following properties:
+A data set for the Treemap chart has a different structure and can include the following properties:

 <table>
     <tbody>